datanav/docs/technical/businesscentral-keap.rst

 ---------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a  Companies must be established.

-A new  Companies will be created from a Businesscentral Customers if it is connected to a Businesscentral Contacts-person that is synchronized into .
+A new  Companies will be created from a Businesscentral Customers if it is connected to a Businesscentral Contacts-person, or Customers-person that is synchronized into .

 Once a link between a Businesscentral Customers and a  Companies is established, it will keep in sync between the two systems, regardless of where it is edited.